Skip to content

 ecs:UpdateService

-You must add this permission before running the script, as it is not added by default.
+You must add this permission before running the script, as it's not added by default.

 Note